gyulanemeth/bluefox.email/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically.md

 ![Drop outside the loop](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/30-drop-outside-the-loop.png)

-It basically devides the "title" section from the articles.
+It basically divides the header section from the articles.

 ![Divider added](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/31-divider-added.png)